 “Well, you had best hurry before Kala turns her,” Sonja said.

 “I thought you didn’t believe it possible for Kala to turn her.”

 “Not before I countermanded her orders,” Sonja agreed.
 “Kala’s probably stripped the skin off her pretty back with that whip by now.”

 “Titans, what have you done?”
 Minghis said, running for the door to his chambers.
 “If she turns, I can’t ransom her!
 Cashcarry, meet me in the dungeon!
 Kala, stop turning the prisoner at once!”

 Gordon felt his hat vibrate atop his head.
 He ordered the blue dwagon beneath him to hover while he removed the hat and retrieved the message within.
 Suddenly he found it difficult to read.
 He clutched the uncoded message in his hand like a drowning man would cling to a log and wiped his eyes with the other as he tried to catch his breath.

-The enemy has opened negotiations for the ransom and return of our Chief Caster.
+The enemy has opened negotiations for the ransom and return of Baroness Ardent.
 I thought you should know.

 Condon Dixon, King of Dixieland.

 Thank the Titans!
 That was one less thing he had to worry about.
 Hopefully, he would see Dale again soon – assuming that King Gray of Earl Light didn’t take him prisoner.
 Of course, that would violate their truce, but only five turns remained of that – three by the time Gordon would arrive.